lucafisc/get_next_line/README.md

 		return (0);
 	}

-	// define number of lines to be read i = 5;
+	// Define number of lines to be read i = 5;
 	while (i--)
 	{